 We see compression socks frequently used by people who suffer from circulatory issues, athletes, and those who spend long hours on their feet.

 Compression socks are safe and effective for people with diabetes.
 Compression socks promote circulation while helping minimize swelling.
-Spend some extra time finding a style and compression level that works best for you.

 Compression socks offer several notable benefits for diabetics, including: